-Now verse 18: “No man hath seen God at any time; the only begotten Son, which is in the bosom of the Father, he hath declared him.”
+Now John 1:18: “No man hath seen God at any time; the only begotten Son, which is in the bosom of the Father, he hath declared him.”
 What a wonderful, wonderful verse.
 The Word revealed the Father!
 He was the only one qualified to do that, for He was in the Father’s bosom—the closest, most intimate relationship they could have.
 The Son came to this Earth, showing the eternal love He and His Father shared for all eternity.

-Christ didn’t declare Himself, as so many believe; He declared the Father—thus declaring that beautiful family vision that mankind can be a part of!
+Christ didn’t declare Himself, as so many believe; He declared the Father—thus declaring that beautiful Family vision that mankind can be a part of!

 This is Plan B, and it’s far superior to Plan A. But always remember the incredible risk involved in this plan!
 What brutal suffering the Son had to endure.
-On the night of that crucifixion, He cried out to His Father and asked Him to take this cup away, because He was in such agony—sweating blood before He spilled His blood (Luke 22:42-44; Hebrews 12:3‑4).
+On the night of that crucifixion, He cried out to His Father and asked Him to take this cup away because He was in such agony—sweating blood before He spilled His blood (Luke 22:42-44; Hebrews 12:3‑4).
 Yet He said, “[N]evertheless not my will, but thine, be done” (Luke 22:42).
 What a Son!
 What a wonderfully inspiring message; and we have to get this so deeply—that it will be with us forever—because it is going to change the whole world!
 Then soon after that, it will change the whole universe!

 This is the message of John 1:18.
 Christ, the Son, is in the bosom of the Father!
 It doesn’t say He was in the bosom of the Father again, which was what it would say if He had been in the bosom of the Father before as the Word.
 Why?
 Because now there is an expanded, family vision!
-Billions of human beings can now be brought into the God family.
+Billions of human beings can now be brought into the God Family.
 Jesus Christ has totally embraced the family relationship.
 He is not going off on His own, doing His own thing.
-He has already proven Himself for all eternity that He’ll be loyal to God.
+He has already proved Himself for all eternity that He’ll be loyal to God.

 The more you study this, the harder it will be for you to remain in your seat!

 Why would men destroy this vision?
 Because they don’t understand it.
 They don’t know what they are doing.
-This is the family vision; this is what the Bible is all about.
-It is about bringing mankind into God’s family!
+This is the Family vision; this is what the Bible is all about.
+It is about bringing mankind into God’s Family!

 Nobody knew the Father, verse 18 says, until the Word came in the flesh and revealed the Father.
 What a revelation that is!
 He came to declare—or reveal—the Father.
 So many want to put Christ in the spotlight.
 Who even knows about the Father?
 That just shows that the world doesn’t really know Christ, the Word who came to declare the Father.
 What a Son—and what a Father!
-What a family!
+What a Family!

 There probably is not, in all the Bible, a more meaningful verse than John 1:1: “In the beginning was the Word, and the Word was with God, and the Word was God.”